Gujarat: Death penalty to 38 convicts in 2008 Ahmedabad blasts case; 11 get life term | Law-Order

 - India

-A special court here on Friday awarded death penalty to 38 convicts and sentenced 11 others to life imprisonment in the case related to the 2008 Ahmedabad serial blasts, which had claimed 56 lives and left over 200 injured.
+A special court here on Friday awarded death penalty to 38 convicts and sentenced 11 others to life imprisonment in the case of 2008 Ahmedabad serial blasts, which had claimed 56 lives and left over 200 injured.

+This is for the first time that so many convicts have been handed down death sentence by any court at one go.
+In January 1998, a TADA court in Tamil Nadu had awarded capital punishment to all 26 convicts in the case of assassination of former prime minister Rajiv Gandhi in 1991.
+The pronouncement of the quantum of punishment by judge A R Patel came nearly 14 years after the deadly blasts.

 All the convicts were present for the hearing via video-conference from eight different jails - Sabarmati central jail in Ahmedabad, Tihar in Delhi, Bhopal, Gaya, Bengaluru, Kerala and Mumbai.

 ''I can say that this is the case in which highest number of convicts were awarded death sentence.
-Earlier, in one case 26 people were given death case.
-But in this case the number is 38,'' the public prosecutor said.
+Earlier, in one case, 26 people were given death sentence.
+But in this case, the number is 38,'' the public prosecutor said.

+He was apparently referring to the Rajiv Gandhi assassination case.
+The court had concluded the trial against 77 accused in the Ahmedabad blasts case in September last year.
+Out of 78 accused on trial, one had turned approver.

 Four more accused were arrested later, but their trial has not commenced yet, a senior government lawyer said.